 Signs & Symptoms

 Most testicular cancers are found by men themselves.
-Between regular checkups, men should pay attention to notice if he has any of the following symptoms:
+Between regular checkups, look for these symptoms:

 - Dull ache in the lower abdomen, back, or groin